 - 1. The Board is responsible for acting for, voting on behalf of and representing the Corporation as a holder of shares, notes and other securities of Subsidiaries. - 2.
-The Board is responsible for reviewing the performance of the directors of the Corporation and, at least annually, conducting an effective evaluation of the directors of the Corporation.
-As part of the annual performance evaluation, the directors of the Corporation will collectively review and, if appropriate, update this mandate. - 3.
-The Board is responsible for ensuring the directors of Subsidiaries provide annual reviews of operational matters pertaining to the Corporation's investments to the Board and reports on performance matters pertaining to the management of the Corporation's investments. - 4.
-The Board is responsible for conducting an annual review of the performance of the Corporation against the goals and objectives as set out in the strategic plan and budget of the Corporation. - 5.
-The Board may delegate to Board committees matters it is responsible for, but the Board retains its oversight function and ultimate responsibility for all delegated responsibilities. - 6.
-The Board is responsible for reviewing, at least annually, the succession plans of the Corporation for the Chair, President and Chief Executive Officer and other executive officers, including the appointment, training and monitoring of such persons. - 7.
+The Board is responsible for reviewing the performance of the directors of the Corporation and, at least biennially, conducting an effective evaluation of the directors of the Corporation. - 3.
+Annually, the directors of the Corporation will collectively review and, if appropriate, update this mandate. - 4.
+The Board is responsible for ensuring the directors of Subsidiaries provide reports on operational matters pertaining to the Corporation's investments to the Board and reports on performance matters pertaining to the management of the Corporation's investments. - 5.
+The Board is responsible for conducting a review of the performance of the Corporation against the goals and objectives as set out in the strategic plan and budget of the Corporation. - 6.
+The Board may delegate to Board committees matters it is responsible for, but the Board retains its oversight function and ultimate responsibility for all delegated responsibilities. - 7.
+The Board is responsible for reviewing, at least annually, the succession plans of the Corporation for the Chief Executive Officer and other executive officers, including the appointment, training and monitoring of such persons. - 8.
 The Board is responsible for ensuring that the composition and organization of the Board, including: the number, qualifications and remuneration of directors, the number of Board meetings; Canadian residency requirements; quorum requirements; meeting procedures and notices of meetings comply with the requirements of the Business Corporations Act (British Columbia), the Securities Act (Ontario) and the Articles of the Corporation, subject to any exemptions or relief that may be granted from such requirements.

-8. The Board is responsible for ensuring that each director has an understanding of the Corporation's principal operational and financial objectives, plans and strategies, and financial position and performance.
+9. The Board is responsible for ensuring that each director has an understanding of the Corporation's principal operational and financial objectives, plans and strategies, and financial position and performance.
 Directors must have sufficient time to carry out their duties and not assume responsibilities that would materially interfere with, or be incompatible with, Board membership.